AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/gettingstarted/gettingstarted/ex1.md

 | AEP Sandbox Name         | `--aepSandboxName--` |
 | Learner Profile LDAP        | `--aepUserLdap--` |

-As an example, in the below screenshot you can see a reference to `--aepTenantId--`.
+As an example, in the below screenshot you can see a reference to `aepTenantId`.

 ![DSN](./images/mod7before.png)